elfeenah/My-Portfolio-Projects/README.md

 - GitHub: [elfeenah](https://github.com/elfeenah)
 - Twitter: [FeenahNafeesah](https://twitter.com/FeenahNafeesah)

-Thank you for stopping by, and I hope you enjoy my portfolio!
+Thank you for stopping by and I hope you enjoy my portfolio!